PopnPrimp/popgym/gloss.md

 layout: page
 ---

-Check out some of the things we love to read, that help explain a bit on how/why we're doing the things we're doing.
+Check out some of the things we love to read, that help explain a bit on how/why we're doing the things we're doing: